► Level 1-5 autonomous car tech explained

 Level 4 driverless cars: fully autonomous in controlled areas

-Early next decade cars will fully drive themselves in geofenced metropolitan areas, as HD mapping, more timely data, car-to-car comms and off-site call centres (to deal with unusual hazards) improve accuracy.
+By mid-decade cars will fully drive themselves in geofenced metropolitan areas, as HD mapping, more timely data, car-to-car comms and off-site call centres (to deal with unusual hazards) improve accuracy.
 ‘You won’t really need the driver in Level 4,’ says Merc’s autonomous guru Christoph von Hugo.
 ‘The likelihood is you will just be renting the car, rather than owning it.
 You won’t take this car on vacation to Florida but you’ll take it on an urban journey around New York, say.
 It is easier to have ultra-detailed mapping for carefully defined areas.’
-Twenty car makers say they’ll sell autonomous cars in the US by 2022.

 - Includes: Driverless cars, shared pods